redis/docs/content/integrate/redis-data-integration/ingest/troubleshooting.md

 ---

-The following sections explain how you can get extra information from RDI to help you solve problems that you may encounter.
+The following sections explain how you can get extra information from Redis Data Integration (RDI) to help you solve problems that you may encounter.
 Redis support may also ask you to provide this information if you need to contact them.

 ## Debug information during installation {#install-debug}